Higher Chow Cycles on an Abelian Surface and a non-Archimedean analogue of the Hodge-D-conjecture: Introduction

 \end{itemize}

 The `Archimedean' Hodge-$\D$-conjecture of Beilinson asserts that the regulator map to Deligne cohomology is surjective \cite{jann}.

 This is false in general but was proved for $K3$ surfaces and Abelian surfaces by Chen and Lewis \cite{chle}.
 It is still expected to be true if $X$ is defined over a number field.
-In fact Asakura and Saito \cite{assa} show that a non-Archimedean version of this is false over a $p$-adic field as well - for certain generic surfaces.
-In this case too they expect the conjecture to be true for varieties defined over global fields.
+In fact Asakura and Saito \cite{assa} show that for certain generic surfaces a non-Archimedean version of this is false over a $p$-adic field as well.
+In this case too, however, one expects the conjecture to be true for varieties defined over global fields.
 This is why in the statement of the conjecture one has to assume $X$ is defined over a global field.

 Since the boundary map $\partial$ is a non-Archimedean version of the Beilinson regulator map sometimes we refer to it as the non-Archimedean regulator map.
+There are other reasons as well - the dimension of the target space is expected to be the same as the order of the pole of the local $L$-factor at $p$ at a particular point (\cite{cons}) inasmuch as the target of the Beilinson regulator map, namely the Real Deligne cohomology, has dimension equal to the order of the pole of the Archimedian local $L$-factor at a particular point.
 Our conjecture -- which amounts to surjectivity of the boundary map -- is sometimes referred to as the {\em non-Archimedean Hodge-$\D$-conjecture}.

 We prove the following theorem --